sybila/boolean-network-sketches/README.md

 ## Availability

-This artifact is available on [Github](https://github.com/sybila/boolean-network-sketches) and also at [zenodo](https://doi.org/10.5281/zenodo.7490408).
+This repository is available on [Github](https://github.com/sybila/boolean-network-sketches) and also at [zenodo](https://doi.org/10.5281/zenodo.7490408).

 The implementation is based mainly on two of our Rust libraries:
 - [biodivine-hctl-model-checker](https://github.com/sybila/biodivine-hctl-model-checker) for the underlying symbolic coloured model checking